PGCE PrimarySouthwark Campus

 Our programme will give you an in-depth understanding of inclusive practice, equality and diversity to prepare you for a aspiring career in teaching.
 You'll experience placements in different schools and also have an opportunity to work in an Alternative Education Setting.

 This course leads to Qualified Teacher Status (QTS).
-The course equips you to teach primary-aged pupils and covers all areas of the Key Stage 1 and 2 curriculum through school-based training, lectures, seminars, workshops and tutorials.
+This course equips you to teach primary aged pupils, with a focus on the 5-11 age phase (Key Stage 1 and 2), or 3-7 age phase (Early Years and Key Stage 1), through school-based training, lectures, seminars, workshops and tutorials.
 You'll gain 60 Master's level credits and be awarded with a Postgraduate Certificate in Education.

 LSBU has a particular focus on social justice and equality that is well matched to the needs of schools in urban and multicultural areas.
 We encourage creativity, reflective pedagogy and sensitivity to educational issues.